SarvagyaRastogi7/Hybrid-Legal-Search-Engine/README.md

 - `Sample-Queries.txt` – Example queries for each dataset
 - `Search-Engine-PPT.pptx` – Project presentation slides
 - `IR-VIDEO.mp4` – Video overview of the presentation provided
-- `Demo-Video.mp4` - Video of how the search engine runs

 ---